jina-ai/jina/docs/get-started/what-is-cross-modal-multi-modal.md

 ### Creative AI

 Another potential application of cross-modal machine learning is creative AI.
 Creative AI systems use artificial intelligence to generate new content, such as images, videos, or text.
-For example, Open AI GPT3 is a machine learning platform that can generate text.
+For example, Open AI GPT-3 is a machine learning platform that can generate text.
 The system is trained on a large corpus of text, such as books, articles, and websites.
 Once trained, the system can generate new text that is similar to the training data.
 This can be used to generate new articles, stories, or even poems.

-Open AI DALLE is another example of a creative AI system.
+OpenAI's DALL·E is another example of a creative AI system.
 This system generates images from textual descriptions.
 For example, given the text "a black cat with green eyes", the system will generate an image of a black cat with green eyes.
-Below is an example of generating images from a text prompt using [DALL·E Flow](https://github.com/jina-ai/dalle-flow)(a text-to-image system built on top of Jina).
+Below is an example of generating images from a text prompt using [DALL·E Flow](https://github.com/jina-ai/dalle-flow) (a text-to-image system built on top of Jina).

 ```python